slsdetectorgroup/slsDetectorPackage/docs/src/Testing.rst

 .. note ::

-    Ensure that there are no spaces betweent the tags and no '.', else hardly any test will be matched.
+    Ensure that there are no spaces between the tags and no '.', else hardly any test will be matched.

 .. _python simulator script: